xrdt/xrdt.github.io/_posts/2019-10-24-advice-for-job-seekers.md

    speak up as soon as you feel like you're not going to get something meaningful back for your time.
 Watch out for dead-end projects in internships, because they will hurt your performance in future interviews.
+   * Take the question of your tenure at the company seriously.
+Consider that it probably takes 2 - 3 years for you to settle into a company.
+Only after you've matured in a company's way of doing things and problem can you begin to work on projects that are actually meaningful to the company's structure, bottom line, etc.
+   If you don't think the company can provide you a long enough runway to get you to takeoff in 2 - 3 years, you probably shouldn't [join](#Problemd).
+The question of tenure here isn't about the money.
+It's about finding a place that makes you happy and will allow you to fully apply and level up your skills.
+Give each place at least 6 months before you jump, if you absolutely have to.
+Before you jump, you should work with your manager and leadership to see how the work environment can be adjusted to better fit your needs.
 * [Take](#Seriousu)<a name="Seriousd"></a> the interviews seriously.
    * Make sure you prepare.
 Do *not* waste anybody's time.
 It is expensive to have engineers interview you and it is expensive to bring you out for